enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 - The dashed circles in rules (3) and (4) represent replacing a reference node $r in cal(R)$ with the net it refers to.
 - Rule (3) can be optimized by tracking whether a constructor node of label $i$ exists in the definition of $r$.
 If not, one can instead annihilate the $i$ node and duplicate the reference node $r$, similar to rule (5).
-This is commonly known as the _DUP-REF optimization_.
+This is commonly known as the _DUP-REF optimization_, and prevents expanding a reference node that might be erased.
 - In a interaction systems with effects, rule (6) may not be correct as there may be effects in the expansion of $r$ when erasing it.